Kieran-Weaver/StarrySky/README.md

 - src/core contains the physics and map system and any helper files.
 - src/game contains the game's AI and higher-level game concepts such as game mechanics.

+## Using Starry Sky as a Library
+Parts of Starry Sky function as a standalone rendering library.
+Eventually, they will be separated from the main engine and given a different Makefile, but that is fairly low priority.

 ## Example code:
 ```C++
 #include <GL/TextureAtlas.hpp>